Ferry to Juneau a fantastic cruise through the inland passage

 Juneau, the capital city of Alaska is not accessible by road; it can only be reached by boat or plane.
 The scenery, mountains, forests, waterways and glaciers are stunning.
 It is a great place to see wildlife, including bald eagles, humpback whales, orcas and bears.

 Juneau, Alaska’s capital city, is encircled by the sea and vast wilderness areas.
 Access is only possible by ship or plane.
 Early in the morning, Juneau is very peaceful.
-This changed when the cruise ships arrived with thousands of visitors.
+This changed when the inside passage cruise ships arrived with thousands of visitors.
 One day, we saw seven big cruise ships on the docks.

 Besides shopping, there are plenty of things to do in Juneau.
 Also, you take wildlife trips to see eagles, brown bears, and whales.
 Furthermore, you explore the Mendenhall Glacier.
 Make a boat trip to Tracy Arm, a 30-mile-long fjord, or take the tram to Mount Roberts.
 From there, enjoy the panoramic view from 1,800 feet high.
+We wanted to do all this but soon after our arrival, we learned that we must return to Sydney as quickly as possible due to a detached retina.

 We stayed at a pleasant B&B. To our surprise, many residences had seaplane parking at their front instead of cars.
 The view was beautiful and our host was very helpful.
-But soon after our arrival, we learned that we must return to Sydney as quickly as possible due to a detached retina.

 On our days in Juneau, we were very busy.
 We had to cancel all upcoming trips and called our travel insurance company several times.
 To make it worse, we had great difficulties sending emails to Australia.
 However, in the end, we were able to spend a few hours exploring the stunning Mendenhall glaciers.